 - pam Linux PAM standard authentication.
-Use this if you want to authenticate as Linux system user (Users need to exist on the system). - pbs Proxmox Backup Server realm.
-This type stores hashed passwords in /etc/ proxmox-backup/shadow.json.
+Use this if you want to authenticate as a Linux system user (users need to exist on the system). - pbs Proxmox Backup Server realm.
+This type stores hashed passwords in /etc/ proxmox-backup/shadow.json. - openid OpenID Connect server.
+Users can authenticate against an external OpenID Connect server. - Idap LDAP server.
+Users can authenticate against external LDAP servers.

-After installation, there is a single user root@pam, which corresponds to the Unix superuser.
+After installation, there is a single user, root@pam, which corresponds to the Unix superuser.
 User configuration information is stored in the file /etc/proxmox-backup/user.cfg.
 You can use the proxmox-backup-manager command line tool to list or manipulate users:

-The superuser has full administration rights on everything, so you normally want to add other users with less privileges.
+The superuser has full administration rights on everything, so it's recommended to add other users with less privileges.
 You can add a new user with the user create subcommand or through the web interface, under the User Management tab of Configuration -> Access Control.
 The create subcommand lets you specify many options like --email or --password.
-You can update or change any user properties using the update subcommand later (Edit in the GUI):
+You can update or change any user properties using the user update subcommand later (Edit in the GUI):